slatedocs/slate/source/index.html.md

 ## Suredbits Lightning Payment

+This is our recommended lightning client library: <a href="https://github.com/SuredBits/sb-api-lnd">https://github.com/SuredBits/sb-api-lnd</a>

-Here is a simple javascript client for our API: <a href="https://github.com/suredbits/lightning-charge">https://github.com/suredbits/lightning-charge</a>
+This is an alternative javascript client: <a href="https://github.com/suredbits/lightning-charge">https://github.com/suredbits/lightning-charge</a>

 ## Suredbits Websocket Endpoint
-Here is the websocket uri for Suredbits: <a href="wss://test.api.suredbits.com/nfl/v0">wss://test.api.suredbits.com/nfl/v0</a>
+Here is the websocket url for Suredbits: <a href="wss://test.api.suredbits.com/nfl/v0">wss://test.api.suredbits.com/nfl/v0</a>

 ## UUID
 > Example Data Returned with valid UUID